deepakrs12/react-nextjs-demo/README.md

 A basic todo app developed to understand the fundamentals of Next.js using typescript with Prisma as ORM for using SQLite DB.

 Command to create the project -
-  > * if already inside required folder
+  > * already inside required folder
     > npx create-next-app@latest .
-  > * else to automatically generate folder with necessary files
+  > * to automatically generate folder with necessary files
     > npx create-next-app@latest <project-name>

 Setup Prisam -